Background blur

 ✨Key Takeaways

-• The breath acts as a 'traffic controller' for energy pathways (nadis) within the body, influencing physical and mental states.
+• The practice influences thousands of energy pathways (nadis) in the body, affecting physical and mental states.

 📝In-Depth Guide